CS-DS-125/125book/source/04-Functions/FunctionDefinitions.rst

 (But that’s not really how the song goes...)

 This program contains two function definitions: ``print_lyrics`` and ``repeat_lyrics``.
-It's important to recognize that the function definitions get executed just like other statements, doing so does *not* execute the functions.
+It's important to recognize that the function definitions get executed just like other statements, but doing so does *not* execute the functions.
 To see this, open CodeLens for the above code, and step forward twice.
 You'll see that each time Python executes one of the ``def ...`` lines, nothing is printed, but a new function is defined on the right.
 The statements inside the function are *stored* when the function definition is executed, and they do not get executed until the function is *called*.

 Step forward in the code one more time.
 Now you'll see what happens when a function is called.
-The function call on line 10
+The function call on line 10 jumps into the ``repeat_lyrics()`` function, and *then* the function is executed.

 .. index:: use before def